Skip to main content

 We do not offer credit for CHEM 7L (General Chemistry Laboratory) based on A-Level Exam Scores.

-**Neither CHEM 7L credit nor CHEM 40A, 40B, 40C, or 43A credit is given based on A-Level exam scores.**
+**Neither CHEM 7L credit nor Organic Chemistry (CHEM 40AB or CHEM 41ABC) credit is given based on A-Level exam scores.**

 IMPORTANT NOTE ON A-LEVEL EXAMS: UCSD only accepts certain A-Level chemistry exams, based on the examining board and what syllabus was used.
 You can confirm what is accepted by contacting UCSD Admissions.